-The Lower Murray Darling region covers an area of approximately 6.3 million hectares, of which approximately five per cent has been cleared for cropping or horticultural purposes.
+The Lower Murray Darling region covers an area of about 6.3 million hectares.

 - Native vegetation (PDF 1.5MB)